Nakshatra: In the Atharvaveda

-This 27 day time cycle has been taken to mean a particular group of stars.
-The relationship to the stars really has to do with the periodicity with which the Moon travels over time and through space past the field of the specific stars called nakshatras.
-Hence, the stars are more like numbers on a clock through which the hands of time pass (the moon).
+This 27-day cycle has been taken to mean a particular group of stars.
+This has to do with the periodicity with which the Moon travels past the specific star fields called nakshatras.
+Hence, the stars are more like numbers on a clock, through which the hands of time (the moon) pass.
 This concept is described by J. Mercay (2012) in connection with Surya Siddhanta.

 List of Nakshatras

 In Hindu astronomy, there was an older tradition of 28 Nakshatras which were used as celestial markers in the heavens.
 When these were mapped into equal divisions of the ecliptic, a division of 27 portions was adopted since that resulted in a clearer definition of each portion (i.e. segment) subtending 13° 20′ (as opposed to 12° 51 3/7′ in the case of 28 segments).
 In the process, the Nakshatra Abhijit was left out without a portion.
 However, the Abhijit nakshatra becomes important while deciding on the timing of an auspicious event.
 The Surya Siddhantha concisely specifies the coordinates of the twenty-seven Nakshatras.

 It is noted above that with the older tradition of 28 Nakshatras each equal segment would subtend 12.85 degrees or 12° 51′.
 But the 28 Nakshatra were chosen at a time when the Vedic month was recognised as having exactly 30 days.
 In India and China the original 28 lunar mansions were not equal.
 Weixing Nui provides a list of the extent of the original 28 Nakshatras expressed in Muhurtas (with one Muhurta = 48 minutes of arc).
 Hindu texts note there were 16 Nakshatras of 30 Muhurtas, 6 of 45 Muhurtas, 5 of 15 Muhurtas and one of 6 Muhurtas.

 The 28 mansions of the 360° lunar zodiac total 831 Muhurtas or 27.7 days.
 This is sometimes described as an inaccurate estimate of our modern sidereal period of 27.3 days, but using the ancient Indian calendar with Vedic months of 30 days and a daily movement of the Moon of 13 degrees, this early designation of a sidereal month of 831 Muhurtas or 27.7 days is very precise.

 Later some Indian savants dropped the Nakshatra named Abhijit to reduce the number of divisions to 27, but the Chinese retained all of their original 28 lunar mansions.
 These were grouped into four equal quarters which would have been fundamentally disrupted if it had been decided to reduce the number of divisions to 27.

 Irrespective of the reason why ancient early Indian astronomers followed a Vedic calendar of exactly 12 months of 30 days it was this calendar and not a modern calendar of 365 days that they used for the astronomical calculations for the number of days taken for the Moon to complete one sidereal cycle of 360°.
 This is why initially they named 28 Nakshatras on their lunar zodiac.

 The following list of nakshatras gives the corresponding regions of sky, per Basham (1954).